slightlyoutofphase/staticsort/README.md

 ];

 // The macro takes the following parameters in the order they're listed:
-// type to sort, index to start at, index to end at, total length of the array, name of existing
+// type to sort, index to start at, index to end at, total array length, name of existing
 // const or static array variable.

 // Sort all of X: